bbi-lab/bbi-dmux/README.md

 ## Prerequisites
 1. This script requires Nextflow version >= 20.07.1 and <= 22.10.4.

 2. As the Nextflow pipeline is run interactively, please use a terminal multiplexer such as tmux. tmux sessions are persistent which means that programs in tmux will continue to run even if you get disconnected.
-You can start a tmux session by using:
+You can start a tmux session using the command:

 ```
 tmux